AID Systems Guide โ Omnipod 5

 - Accurate carbohydrate counting

-- Be active for 10–15 minutes after eating
+- Being active for 10โ15 minutes after eating

-Follow the above and you may find: 99 Problems But Highs Ain’t One (download/use/share)
+Follow these and you may find: 99 Problems But Highs Ain’t One (download/share)

-- The Pod holds up to 200 units of insulin, so it may not last the full three days if you use more than ~65 units per day.
+- The Pod holds up to 200 units of insulin, so it may not last the full three days if you use more than around 65 units per day

-You will often need less hypo treatment than before because the algorithm will generally have reduced or stopped insulin at least 30 minutes earlier.
+Hypo treatment amounts often need to be smaller than before AID, because the algorithm tends to have reduced or stopped insulin at least 30 minutes earlier.

-This guide is based on weight; the example shown is for a 30 kg person, but weight can be adjusted.
-The Survive and Thrive — Omnipod 5 guide generates a personalised chart once you enter your weight.
+The hypo guide below is based on weight โ example shown is for a 30 kg person, but weight can be adjusted.
+The Survive and Thrive Guide โ Omnipod 5 generates a personalised chart once you enter your weight.

 High-fat meals

-In theory, if you enter 100% of the carbohydrates eaten, SmartAdjust should handle the delayed rise.
-In practice, a degree of trial and error is often required.
+In theory, entering 100% of the carbohydrates eaten allows SmartAdjust to respond to the delayed rise.
+In practice, a degree of individual trial and exploration is often needed.

-Some people need to enter 25–50% extra “fake carbs” 90 minutes after eating to counter the delayed rise and insulin resistance seen with high-fat meals.
-For example, if the meal contains 100 g carbohydrate, enter 100 g upfront and an additional 25–50 g 90 minutes later.
+Some people find that entering 25โ50% extra carbohydrate (“fake carbs”) around 90 minutes after eating helps counter the delayed rise and insulin resistance seen with high-fat meals.
+For example, if the meal contains 100 g carbohydrate: enter 100 g upfront, then add an additional 25โ50 g around 90 minutes later.

 Exercise